KeyanSong/431-2018/slides/class22/README.md

     2. You will thus have a chance to look at the HTML with fresh eyes before you submit your final work, and this can be **very** helpful.
 - After today's class, you should absolutely be able to complete Study 1, and to do all of the work involved in cleaning and tidying Study 2, through the development of a codebook.
 The other pieces of Study 2 are laid out in detail in the Study 2 Demonstration project, which we'll discuss today, and which we'll essentially replicate in new data after Thanksgiving.
 Homework 8 also covers a lot of the same material we expect to see in Study 2.

+### How I Evaluate Your Presentation

+Each year, I build a Google Form to help me evaluate your project presentations.
+The draft version of this year’s form is available to you at http://bit.ly/431-2018-draft-project-eval-form.
+There is no form for evaluating the actual portfolios.

+- The only feedback you will get from me on your project will be what I say to you in the room.
+Your overall project grade (which is on a 100-point scale) is then part of your course grade.
+- To be fair, most people know when they leave my office after their presentation whether it went well or poorly.
+Most people emerge  calmer post-presentation than when they arrive.

 ### Study 1

 - The Study 1 Demonstration project HTML can now be viewed at http://rpubs.com/TELOVE/study1-demo-431-2018.